Archives

 The Pastoral Formation Institute is licensed by MFHEA

 (Licence #: 2013-FHI-023) as a Further and Higher Educational Institute.
-The Award in Spiritual Dimension in Elderly Care for Healthcare Professionals is accredited at EQF/MQF Level 7, as Further Education Programme.
+The Award in Spiritual Dimension in Elderly Care for Healthcare Workers is accredited at EQF/MQF Level 4, as Further Education Programme.

-This course consists of 11 in-person sessions
+This course consists of 11 sessions: 10 lectures and an examination session.

 Session 1: Defining Spirituality and Spiritual Care in Healthcare – Competencies in Spiritual Care

-Spirituality and spiritual care in health are related to how patients and health professionals seek and express meaning, purpose, connection, value, or transcendence in the context of illness and health.
-There is a growing body of evidence showing that spirituality is linked to better health outcomes, patient satisfaction, medical decision-making, and quality of life.
-This session aims to introduce and debate the various definitions of spirituality and spiritual care, as well as the multidimensional spiritual field.
+Spirituality and spiritual care in health relate to how patients and health professionals seek and express meaning, purpose, connection, value, or transcendence in the context of illness and well-being.
+A growing body of evidence indicates that spirituality is linked to better health outcomes, patient satisfaction, medical decision-making, and quality of life.

 Session 2: Interpersonal and Intrapersonal Spirituality